-Rejecting the combative approach of the past, UC members extend an olive branch to administrators
+Rejecting a combative approach, Undergraduate Council members extend an olive branch to administrators.

 Senan Ebrahim ’12 and Bonnie Cao ’12, the immediate past president and vice president of the Undergraduate Council, ran their campaign in 2010 on the promise of changing the status quo by amplifying student voices.
 The hallmark of their platform was a grand vision of a meeting for students from all schools of the University to present their grievances on any issue, big or small, to the University’s top leaders.
 They called it the Forum for Change.